nelsonaloysio/networkx-temporal/docs/source/index.rst

 For more information on using this package, please refer to the following sections:

-- `Package reference <api/api.html>`__ for details on the classes and functions implemented by each module.
+- `API reference <api/api.html>`__ for details on the classes and functions implemented by each module.

 - `Examples <examples/basics.html>`__ covering some of its main functionalities and most common use cases.